-So, what can you do to prevent hayfever affecting your eyes?
+What can you do to prevent hay fever from affecting your eyes?

 It is really useful if you can identify the types of pollen that you are allergic to.
 Avoiding these pollens is the most effective way of preventing allergic conjunctivitis.
-Also check the pollen count forecast each day.
+You can also check the pollen count forecast each day.

 Use eye drops